Fair Work Ombudsman

 The Fair Work Ombudsman (FWO) (or formally, the Office of the Fair Work Ombudsman), is an independent statutory agency of the Government of Australia that serves as the central point of contact for free advice and information on the Australian national workplace relations system.
 The Office of the Fair Work Ombudsman also investigates workplace complaints and enforces compliance with national workplace laws.

 The FWO, along with the Fair Work Commission (former Fair Work Australia), the national workplace relations tribunal, began operation on 1 July 2009 under the Fair Work Act 2009.

-The head of the Office of the Fair Work Ombudsman is the Fair Work Ombudsman, currently Sandra Parker, who reports to the Hon.
-Tony Burke MP, Minister for Employment and Workplace Relations.
+The agency head is the Fair Work Ombudsman, Anna Booth, who reports to the Hon.
+Amanda Rishworth MP, Minister for Employment and Workplace Relations.

 Office holders

 The agency is headed by the Fair Work Ombudsman who is appointed by the relevant Minister under the Fair Work Act 2009 for a term up to 5 years.
-There have been three statutory appointments to that office since the FWO's inception:
+There have been four statutory appointments to that office since the FWO's inception:

-There are currently two Deputy Fair Work Ombudsmen.
-Mark Scully, for Compliance and Enforcement, and Kristen Hannah for Policy and Communication.
-Michael Campbell is the Chief Operating Officer and Rachel Volzke is Chief Counsel.

 Operational activities

-Office of the Fair Work Ombudsman achieves its functions by:
+The functions of the Fair Work Ombudsman are set out in section 682 of the Fair Work Act 2009.
+The Office of the Fair Work Ombudsman achieves its functions by: